-When Poles cast their ballots last month, their votes reflected a trend of political polarization that is comparable to sentiments in other countries on both sides of the Atlantic.
+When Polish elections were held last month, Poles’ votes reflected a trend of political polarization that is comparable to sentiments in other countries on both sides of the Atlantic.
 As these trends continue in different parts of the world, with similar ideologies gaining and losing in comparable fashion, residents of Poland, Central Europe, and the U.S. should take note.

 As the ruling party, Law and Justice (Polish: Prawo i Sprawiedliwość or PiS) attempted to cast the October election as a choice between liberals and pro-Europeans against Catholics and rural voters.
 The party hoped that its conservative policies, anti-LGBT stances, social welfare handouts, and attempts at deep structural changes to the Polish judicial system would allow it to maintain, if not significantly grow, its solid base of voters.